okfn-brasil/ISSN-L-Resolver/README.md

      issnltables.zip

 but only a half (9Mb) is about "ISSN to ISSN-L" table, and, at SQL database, with numbers as integers (4 bytes), you can use less space.
 With `issnltables2sql.php` you can convert the file into SQL and then run `psql` to populate.
+See a test dump  [issnltables.zip](https://github.com/okfn-brasil/videos/raw/master/evento/issnltables.zip)

 ### Instructions for populating ###
 Sumary of the shell-script that will following,